Hooli-Strike-Team/Group1_Project/User_Stories_Logic_Tutor.md

 * *As a*   customer
 * *I want*   a convenient method of getting hints/feedback when I am struggling with a Sudoku or Chess game.
-* *So that*  I can improve my problem solving ablilities and continue to enjoy progressing through the game.
+* *So that*  I can improve my problem solving ablilities and continue progressing through each game.

 <hr>